aafulei/cppp5e/06-functions/README.md

 - A local static variable is a local variable that has static lifetime.
 That is, it exists across the calls to the function.

-For example, the function below returns the max factorial computed so far, where `num` is a parameter, `res` is a local (automatic) variable, while `max` is a local static variable.
+For example, the function below returns the max factorial computed so far, where `num` is a parameter, `res` is a local (automatic) variable, and `max` is a local static variable.

 ```c++
 void factMax(int num) {